 Retrieve the dataPoints:

-Due to the way the ChartJS module expects the data structure, after each point is created we must then associate it with the NewDataset object that we passed into the flow.
-This newDataset must then be associated with the Chart object.
+Due to the way the ChartJS module expects the data structure, after each point is created, you must then associate it with the NewDataset object that we passed into the flow.
+This NewDataset must then be associated with the Chart object.
 These two actions happen after the Datapoint creation.

 3.7 Creating Some Data